CPD for Healthcare Professionals: Anticoagulation Management and Stroke Prevention

 After completing this CPD course, the learner will be able to:

-- Describe how blood clots and how anticoagulant agents – vitamin K antagonists, heparin, antiplatelet agents and the new oral anticoagulants (NOACs) – affect blood clotting.
+- Describe how blood clots and how anticoagulant agents – vitamin K antagonists, heparin, antiplatelet agents and the direct oral anticoagulants (DOACs) – affect blood clotting.

 - Summarise the indications for anticoagulant therapy.

 - Relate how the pharmacokinetics and pharmacodymanic principles of vitamin K antagonists are used to achieve and maintain anticoagulation control.